 Consider this situation with an abundance of caution.
-According to the CDC, symptoms generally appear within 2-14 days of exposure.
 If in doubt or if you are beginning to feel unwell, err on the side of caution.

 For employees who accrue sick leave, the university’s paid sick leave policy does cover care for sick immediate family members when they are unable to care for themselves.
 This policy can be found in the Employee Handbook.
 In the event a sick leave balance is exhausted, vacation time or personal days may also be utilized.

 More information regarding the protocols to take in case of exposure are available on the CDC website.

 If I need to take a COVID-19 test off-campus, what tests are recommended?

 We recommend that students and employees take a PCR test.
 You can find local testing locations here: https://www.dhs.wisconsin.gov/covid-19/community-testing.htm.

 If you have any questions about testing, please contact Wellness Services at firstname.lastname@example.org

 Do students have an option to learn remotely?